 In late August, it was announced over the Benedictine FYI that all students would be granted access to the online Naxos Music Library.

-“I think it’s really great.”
-Kok said.
-“I think its something that we need for the Music Department.
+“I think it’s really great,” Kok said.
+“I think it’s something that we need for the Music Department.
 It’s like the virtual equivalent of our music library here at Benedictine.
 I think people would listen to more music if they didn’t have to mess around with physical recordings.”

-However with every step forward there are new challenges.
+However, with every step forward there are new challenges.

 “It’s kind of like YouTube in how things are searched, so I think that people will fall back on YouTube because it’s what they are used to,” Kok said.

-“Selecting what’s relevant as educational practices and resources, and implementing steps in order to achieve a high-quality learning environment is, after all, in large part why we are all here; to experience a compelling and stimulating high-quality college education within a community of scholarship and faith,” Greco said.
+“Selecting what’s relevant as educational practices and resources, and implementing steps in order to achieve a high-quality learning environment is, after all, in large part why we are all here – to experience a compelling and stimulating high-quality college education within a community of scholarship and faith,” Greco said.